The Habits Inc.

 The first conversation with a potential financial advisor is an opportunity to get to know one another and start establishing whether this is someone you’d like to work with.
 Every advisor will have a slightly different approach, style and areas of expertise so it’s important to decide whether they suit what you’re looking for.

 Whether it’s in that first meeting or over the course of a couple, there are some key topics that you and your advisor should discuss in order to establish whether you are a good match.
 Often the advisor will guide you through these conversations, but it is worth coming to the conversation prepared and with a list of questions you’d like to discuss.
-Some example topics are included below.
+Download our example questions or check out some topics you ould consider below.

 Be Prepared To Share...